wooorm/retext-content/Readme.md

 rootNode.toString(); // 'One sentence.
 Two sentences.'
 ```

-Removes the current content of the parent, and replaces it with the parsed value.
+Removes all children of the node, inserts the parsed nodes.

 - `value` (`String`): The to-parse and insert inside content.